List of motorsports points scoring systems

 This is a list of points scoring systems used to determine the outcome of the seasonal motorsports championships.
-Points are usually awarded after the placement in the individual races.
+Points are usually awarded depending on placement in the individual races.
 In addition, there may be bonus points for fastest training laps, fastest race laps, leading laps or other individual criteria.
-In some racing series, for example the IndyCar Series, the driver who starts the race on pole position receives additional points or there are points for qualification trainings or qualification races.

-There are two basic systems.
-Either all drivers who finish the race or enter the final standings receive points.
-Or only a certain number of top placements get points and the higher ranks are not counted for the championship, except as a tiebreaker.
-For historical reasons, the points systems have prevailed in Australian and American Touring car racing as well as in Endurance racing, where all drivers get points, while in Formula racing (Grand Prix) usually only the top positions are valid for the championship points.
+In some racing series, for example the ARCA Menards Series, full time entries get additional points after a predetermined number of races.
+Drivers who do not take part in the series full-time but only take part in certain races do not receive these special points.
+The following overview shows the different championship scoring systems.